 In full-blown cases of diseases there usually results in the death of humans and animals.

-When there is consumption of meat from a sick animal the rate of causalities from members of a Kenyan pastoral community could be dire.
+When there is the consumption of meat from a sick animal, the rate of causalities from members of a Kenyan pastoral community could be dire.
 Sadly the health service response is almost zero.

-Also, livestock owned by pastoral communities in Kenya usually survives by the means of evolution. in that those that cannot develop a tough skin over pests like tsetse flies and disease like anthrax have to succumb to death since veterinary facilities are limited or out of reach.
+Also, livestock owned by pastoral communities in Kenya usually survives through evolution.
+In that those that cannot develop a tough skin over pests like tsetse flies and disease like anthrax have to succumb to death since veterinary facilities are limited or out of reach.

 - The soil found in most Kenyan pastoral areas doesn’t support the growth of nutritious pastures.

-- Livestock rustling is a serious seasonal problem that has been a pain in the economy of Kenyan Pastoral farmers for ages.
+- Livestock rustling is a severe seasonal problem that has been a pain in the economy of Kenyan Pastoral farmers for ages.

-Retrogressive cultures push young pastoral community members to rob livestock from neighboring communities in order to be initiated into adulthood.
+Retrogressive cultures push young pastoral community members to rob livestock from neighbouring communities to be initiated into adulthood.
 This trend fuels seasonal conflict.

 Is there hope for the troubled Kenyan Pastoral livestock farmers?

-Great, by now I believe you have a better clue to initiate proposals towards improving pastoral livestock farming in Kenya.
-If this is not your priority then just keep reading to nourish your expertise in this field.
+Excellent, by now, I believe you have a better clue to initiate proposals towards improving pastoral livestock farming in Kenya.
+If this is not your priority, then keep reading to nourish your expertise in this field.

 How to intervene in the Kenyan pastoral livestock farming